A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Introduction

 \section{Introduction}

-Reinforcement learning (RL)~\cite{sutton2018reinforcement} is a learning approach in which an agent uses sequential decisions to interact with its environment trying to find a (near) optimal policy to perform an intended task.
-RL agents have the ability to improve while operating, to learn without supervision, and to adapt to changing circumstances~\cite{kaelbling1996reinforcement}.
+Reinforcement learning (RL)~\citep{sutton2018reinforcement} is a learning approach in which an agent uses sequential decisions to interact with its environment trying to find a (near-) optimal policy to perform an intended task.
+RL agents have the ability to improve while operating, to learn without supervision, and to adapt to changing circumstances~\citep{kaelbling1996reinforcement}.
 By exploring, a standard agent learns solely from the signals it receives from the environment.
-The RL approach has shown success in domains such as robotics \cite{kitano1997robocup, kober2013reinforcement}, game-playing \cite{tesauro1994td, barros2020learning}, and inventory management \cite{giannoccaro2002inventory}, among others.
+The RL approach has shown success in domains such as robotics~\citep{kitano1997robocup, kober2013reinforcement, cruz2018action, contreras2020unmanned}, game-playing~\citep{tesauro1994td, barros2020moody}, inventory management~\citep{giannoccaro2002inventory}, and cloud computing~\citep{shakarami2020survey, shahidinejad2020joint, ghobaei2018learning}, among others.

 Like many machine learning techniques, RL faces the problem of high-dimensionality spaces.
-As environments become larger, the agent's learning time increases and finding the optimal solution becomes impractical~\cite{cassandra2016learning}.
-Early research on this topic~\cite{kaelbling1996reinforcement, lin1991programming} argued that for RL to successfully scale into real-world scenarios, then the use of information external to the environment would be needed.
+As environments become larger, the agent's learning time increases and finding the optimal solution becomes impractical~\citep{cassandra2016learning}.
+Early research on this topic~\citep{kaelbling1996reinforcement, lin1991programming} argued that for RL to successfully scale into real-world scenarios, then the use of information external to the environment would be needed.
 Different RL strategies using this approach have emerged in order to speed up the learning process.
-They use external information to assist either the process of generalising the environment representation~\cite{price2003accelerating}, the agent's decision-making process~\cite{griffith2013policy}, or in providing more focused exploration~\cite{fernandez2006probabilistic}.
+They use external information to assist either the process of generalising the environment representation~\citep{price2003accelerating}, the agent's decision-making process~\citep{griffith2013policy}, or in providing more focused exploration~\citep{fernandez2006probabilistic}.

 In this article, we refer to \textit{external information} as any kind of information provided to the agent originating from outside of the agent's representation of the environment.
-This may include demonstrations~\cite{konidaris2012robot, rozo2013robot, chen2019active}, advice and critiques~\cite{knox2010combining,griffith2013policy}, initial bias based on previously gathered data~\cite{taylor2009transfer}, or highly-detailed domain-specific shaping functions~\cite{randlov1998learning}.
+This may include demonstrations~\citep{konidaris2012robot, rozo2013robot, chen2019active}, advice and critiques~\citep{knox2010combining,griffith2013policy}, initial bias based on previously gathered data~\citep{taylor2009transfer}, or highly-detailed domain-specific shaping functions~\citep{randlov1998learning}.
+Additionally, in this work, we use independently the concepts of RL approach, method, and technique to refer to the underlying learning algorithm.
+These concepts have been previously used mostly equally by the RL research community.